specs-cli/specs-cli/README.md

 4. `/extract_ui_design`
 5. `/extract_infrastructure`

 This will analyze your existing codebase and create five specification files.
-Be sure to review and adapt them to your project needs!
+Review and adapt them to your project needs!

 **Added structure**:
 ```